 Now you know.

-If you found this post helpful, feel free to let me know here (or on Twitter), share the post with your friends and consider buying some of my comics to show your support for me writing this instead of paying work. 😛
+If you found this post helpful, feel free to let me know here (or on Twitter), share the post with your friends and consider buying some of my comics or donating to my Patreon to show your support for me writing this instead of paying work. 😛